MichaelDimmitt/git_check_computer/Readme.md

+#### Info:
+To see all overrides navigate to: MichaelDimmitt/my-bashrc-git-overrides

 ## Git Check Computer Command
 quickly check your computer for<br/>
 projects that require git actions to be up to date with origin